Ready to Thrive

 Baker graduates are citizens of the world, lifelong learners who are forging creative solutions to complex problems within the communities they serve.
 They are positive agents of change.
 They are thriving in a rapidly-changing world.
 And we could not be more proud of them!
 Have news to share?
 Email email@example.com.

 Grad Year: 2011

 Since graduating from ETHS, Ella went on to Elon University in North Carolina.
 She majored in human services studies and minored in women/gender/sexuality studies, psychology, and criminal justice studies.
 Ella studied abroad for a summer in Paris, a semester in Indonesia, and did a winter term in India.
 She says she loved Elon and would recommend it as an institution to anyone applying for college.
-Ella currently lives in Miami Florida, where she is doing a social justice fellowship, because, “I am deeply passionate about effecting sustainable and system change in our juvenile justice system.”
+Ella is currently a Master of Social Work candidate at Columbia School of Social Work.
+Ella said of her work, “I am deeply passionate about effecting sustainable and system change in our juvenile justice system.”

 Grad Year: 2014

 While in High School, Levi worked for The Fort Collins Police Explorers, a unique program that was essentially an internship, where he was deeply involved in local law enforcement.
 He began a criminal justice degree, but decided to put his studies on hold to accept a full time position with Wyoming DOC (Department of Corrections).
 He lives in Rawlins, WY.